Akuli/catris/local-playing.md

 - If the server computer has a firewall, you may need to tell it to allow listening on port 12345.
-    For example, on Windows you can click a button that appears when you run the server for the first time, and if you use UFW (quite common on Linux), you need to run `sudo ufw allow in 12345 comment 'catris'`.
+    For example, on Windows you can click a button that appears when you run the server for the first time, and if you use UFW (quite common on Linux), you need to run:
+    ```
+    sudo ufw allow in 8000 comment 'catris http'
+    sudo ufw allow in 54321 comment 'catris websocket'
+    sudo ufw allow in 12345 comment 'catris raw tcp'
+    ```
+    If you don't want to use the web UI, you only need to allow port 12345.